 - Support anyone in our student community who is subject to any form of sexual misconduct

-- Ensure that victims are responded to in a safe, supportive, trusting environment
+- Ensure that reporters are responded to in a safe, supportive, trusting environment

 - Prioritise their safety and wellbeing, whilst ensuring the dignity of all those involved in any investigations or disciplinary proceedings

-- Listen to the voice of the victim when considering sanctions.
+- Listen to the voice of the reporter when considering sanctions.

 In addition to this, we will: